AlaskaAirlines/AuroDesignTokens/README.md

 ### Example config.json file

-Contained with the `example/` dir is an example `config.json` file.
-This file will output multiple production consumable assets, but **you will not use ALL of them** on any one project.
+The `config.json` file, contained within the `example/` directory will output multiple production consumable assets, but **you will not use ALL of them** on any one project.
 Examples for the following platforms are currently supported:

 1. CSS
 1. Sass